 In pregnant women who are vomiting, the following symptoms are cause for concern:

-No movement of the fetus if the fetus is older than 24 weeks
+No movement of the fetus if the pregnancy is 24 or more weeks

 Confusion, weakness or numbness of one side of the body, speech or vision problems, or sluggishness